 - Nighttime respiration can confuse people, as plants consume oxygen when light is absent.

-By focusing on the chemistry of light-dependent reactions, it becomes clear that which gas is released during photosynthesis is oxygen, derived from the splitting of water molecules.
+By focusing on the chemistry of light-dependent reactions, it becomes clear that which gas is released during photosynthesis is oxygen, derived from the splitting of water molecules Not complicated — just consistent..

 Conclusion

 Photosynthesis is a masterful process that converts sunlight into sustenance while gifting the atmosphere with oxygen.
-Even so, the answer to which gas is released during photosynthesis is oxygen, produced when water is split to energize life.
-Because of that, this gas supports breath, movement, and the complex webs of interaction that define ecosystems.
+On top of that, the answer to which gas is released during photosynthesis is oxygen, produced when water is split to energize life.
+Practically speaking, this gas supports breath, movement, and the involved webs of interaction that define ecosystems.
 From the smallest algal cell to the tallest forest canopy, photosynthetic organisms continually renew the air, reminding us of the deep connections between light, water, and life.
-As we face environmental challenges, protecting these systems ensures that oxygen continues to flow, sustaining both nature and humanity with every quiet, sunlit breath Easy to understand, harder to ignore..
+As we face environmental challenges, protecting these systems ensures that oxygen continues to flow, sustaining both nature and humanity with every quiet, sunlit breath.

 Conclusion